-I started reading magazines and newspapers to learn Spanish, which is how I came across an article for a young rising star, Colombian chef Juan Manuel Barrientos Valencia.
+I started reading magazines and newspapers to learn Spanish and came across an article for a young rising star, Colombian chef Juan Manuel Barrientos Valencia.
 His restaurant, El Cielo, offered customers a unique dining experience full of "moments," not all of which included eating something.

 He has since opened El Cielo Miami and El Cielo Washington, DC.
 In April 2021, the DC restaurant earned a Michelin star, the first for any Colombian restaurant.